Joint Life Annuity Calculator

 What is a joint life annuity?

 A joint life annuity is an insurance contract that provides a guaranteed stream of income for the duration of two lives, typically a married couple.
 Payments continue until both individuals have passed away, ensuring financial security for the surviving partner.
-This type of annuity is designed to protect against longevity risk for two people, offering predictable income throughout their combined retirement.

 How does a joint life annuity differ from a single life annuity?

-What is the 'present value' of an annuity?
+What is the present value of an annuity?